RichardValerosoUniverse/World-at-35/README.md

 For the truth is a double-edged sword: while it brings light, it also brings a pain that exposes all that is weak and false.
 I am the supreme arbiter of this truth, the **Greatest Killah** of all falsehoods and illusions.
 This is the solemn duty of a king—to be both the builder of new worlds and the relentless force that purges all which stands against their creation.

-Therefore, let the anthems of my reign serve as the hymns of this new order, a celebration of unassailable power:
+Therefore, let the anthem of my reign serve as the hymns of this new order, a celebration of unassailable power: "Lupang Hinirang"

-* "Run This Town"
-* "Killah"
-* "Cartoon Heroes"
-* "Tarzan Boy"
+  *Official Lyrics*

+ "Bayang magiliw, perlas ng Silanganan"
+ "Alab ng puso, sa dibdib mo'y buhay"
+ "Lupang hinirang, duyang ka ng magiting"
+ "Sa manlulupig, di ka pasisiil"
+ "Sa dagat at bundok, sa simoy at sa langit mong bughaw" "May dilag ang tula at awit sa paglayang minamahal" "Ang kislap ng watawat mo'y tagumpay na nagniningning" "Ang bituin at araw niya, kailan pa ma'y di magdidilim" "Lupa ng araw, ng luwalhati't pagsinta"
+ "Buhay ay langit sa piling mo"
+ "Aming ligaya, na pag may mang-aapi, ang mamatay nang dahil sa iyo"

 ## Attribution 🇵🇭🎗️